Best practice for accountants and advisers building Wills on our law firm’s website

 The Manual contains a wealth of marketing information for you to use to market your Estate Planning services.
 Use the images and wording as you see fit.

-1. Our skill in Estate Planning
+Our law firm’s skill in Estate Planning

 I am an Adjunct Professor lecturing both the Estate Planning and Superannuation units at a number of universities around Australia.
 I have done so since 1999.